-If you are reading this and still able to access this page then the 962 is still for sale.
+If you are reading this and still able to access this page then the 962 is still for sale for 195K USD.
 Once the car has sold this page will be removed.
 Please read the details below to get a complete description of the car.
-For more info please look at my 962 build page 962 Project page which shows some early build pics which shows how close to original (with exception of this being a tube frame chassis) this car is dimensionally.
 I have received many emails from people asking if I have a 962 for sale and questions about the details who apparently haven't read the description below.
 I don't have the time or inclination to write rambling emails that can be answered by reading the information below and watching the video and looking at the posted pictures.
-I am asking 195K USD for this car which is less than it cost to build, I know it's a tough market out there since the 2008 recession that we haven't quite recovered from so it's quite a bargain, I'll be needing the space for my 904 when it's finished and brought back home.
+I will consider any and all offers for this car and the best offer takes it away.
 This car will be sold this year.
-My completely finished 962 is quite a bargain and comes with a logbook and some spares for those who may be interested in racing it.
+There was a partially finished 962 project car on Craigslist in South Florida that is pretty much a chassis (which I built) and bodywork that sold for $75k which is less than he has in it.
+My completely finished 962 by comparison is quite a bargain.

 You can see below the walkaround video I made in August, 2015 of my completed Porsche 962, it has info and gives you a good idea of the car in question.
 Additional info and pictures are also on the 962 Project page showing construction of the car.